AndreyAkinshin/aakinshin.net/content/en/posts/2021/10/thdqe-hdi/index.md

 Let's explore the distribution of estimation errors of
   $Q_{\operatorname{HF7}}$, $Q_{\operatorname{HD}}$, and $Q_{\operatorname{THD-SQRT}}$.
-We consider a Contaminated normal distribution which is a mixture of two normal distributions:
+We consider a contaminated normal distribution which is a mixture of two normal distributions:
   $(1 - \varepsilon)\mathcal{N}(0, \sigma^2) + \varepsilon\mathcal{N}(0, c\sigma^2)$.
 For our simulation, we use $\varepsilon = 0.01,\; \sigma = 1,\; c = 1\,000\,000$.
-We generate $10\,000$ samples with 7 elements randomly taken from the considered distribution.
+We generate $10\,000$ samples of size 7 randomly taken from the considered distribution.
 For each sample, we estimate the median using
   $Q_{\operatorname{HF7}}$, $Q_{\operatorname{HD}}$, and $Q_{\operatorname{THD-SQRT}}$.
 Thus, we have $10\,000$ of median estimations for each estimator.